-SPU has adopted an asset management approach for selecting projects to build.
-This triple bottom line evaluates projects for their economic, social, and environmental benefits, as well as the ability to meet customer service levels.
-The approach provides an analytical and modeling framework to find the most economical balance between capital investments and operation and maintenance expenditures so as to minimize the life cycle costs of any capital asset.
+SPU has adopted an asset management methodology for selecting projects to build.
+This triple bottom line approach includes an in-depth analysis of the project's economic, social, and environmental benefits, and the ability to meet customer service levels.
+Using this approach, SPU has established a consistent analytical and modeling framework to achieve the most economical balance between capital investments and operation and maintenance expenditures to minimize the life cycle costs of any capital asset.

-The Asset Management Committee (AMC), a committee of senior SPU executives, reviews each project valued at \$250,000 or more and assures that only projects which minimize life cycle costs and meet triple bottom line criteria move forward.
-As a result of this analysis, several projects have been dropped due to the costs far exceeding the benefits.
+The Asset Management Committee (AMC), a committee of senior SPU executives, reviews each project above a certain cost threshold - recently increased to \$1 million from \$250,000 - to insure that only projects that minimize lifecycle costs and meet triple-bottom-line criteria move forward.
+As a result of this analysis, several projects have been dropped when costs far exceed the benefits.
 Several cost-effective master planning efforts were approved to create up-to-date improvement and/or upgrade plans for several groups of assets.
 Other projects have been expanded or expedited because the benefits exceed the costs.